Q: What is Amazon X-Ray?

 X-Ray makes it easy for you to:

 - Create a service map – By tracking requests made to your applications, X-Ray can create a map of services used by your application.
-This provides you with a view of connections among services in your application, and enables you to create a dependency tree, detect latency or errors when working across AWS China Regions or Availability Zones , zero in on services not operating as expected, and so on.
+This provides you with a view of connections among services in your application, and enables you to create a dependency tree, detect latency or errors when working across Amazon Web Services China Regions or Availability Zones , zero in on services not operating as expected, and so on.

 - Identify errors and bugs – X-Ray can automatically highlight bugs or errors in your application code by analyzing the response code for each request made to your application.
 This enables easy debugging of application code without requiring you to reproduce the bug or error.